jgmenu/jgmenu/README.md

 ```bash
 launcher_item_app = jgmenu.desktop
 ```

+N.B.
+On some older versions of tint2, the full path to the desktop file
+is required.

 If you are using plank, just drag the icon onto the panel.
 Note that in
 plank, `JGMENU_DESKTOP_ICON` needs to contain the full path to the icon.